Cook Eat Well

 • Pinterest

-A sugar-free paleo cocktail sauce with just 5 ingredients that you can stir together in minutes!
-You’ll never go back to the bottled version with all the sugar and processed food chemicals.
-This easy cocktail sauce is also keto, Whole30, vegan, and gluten-free.
+A sugar-free cocktail sauce with just 5 ingredients that you can stir together in minutes!
+You'll never go back to the bottled version with all the sugar and processed food chemicals.
+This easy cocktail sauce is paleo, keto, Whole30, vegan, and gluten-free.

 Homemade cocktail sauce